SwarnasishBanerjee2906/Coding/README.md

 # Coding
 Basic Coding Assignment

-Songs Playlist:
+1.Songs Playlist:
 Create a playlist of music videos from utube

-Assignment on Whatsapp text:
+2.Assignment on Whatsapp text:
 Create some functions to find out information about the extracted text